 It was apparent from the jump, “We Need a Resolution,” that Timbaland went hard for his muse as always…

 Classic Timbaland (before he was “Timbaland”) — the human drum machine: deep heartbeat-like kick drum, intermitten claps playing off the snare, inhale/exhale undertone like a hi-hat ; distorted solo string set underscoring the vocals; low-riding piano clips … all in a in a constant multilayered stacatto sonicscape — like a running set of mini-chord progressions, with a smattering of Pharrell-esque Moet chimes to boot.

 Aaliyah propelled Aaliyah to the forefront of young hot hip-hop, and for good reason, it was stunningly solid – and it didn’t hurt to have Dame Dash in the pocket either (side thought: if Aaliyah and Dame panned out, how crazy could the Roc la Familia Dynasty have been with them and Jayonce?)

-Bittersweetly, the album cemented Aaliyah’s potential — what she could have been — as it was her last.
+A bittersweet opus, the premature denouement, cemented Aaliyah’s potential – what she could have been – as the album was her last.

 If you don’t have it, get it … if only for good Spring cleaning music.
 It is also eerily perma-contemporary.